-For electronic voting, votes must be received from all active CoC Governance Board members.
-Upon receipt of votes from all CoC Governance Board members, a simple majority of votes in favor of a given voting item will constitute passage of that item.
+For electronic voting, votes must be received from 50% or more of the active CoC Governance Board members.
+Upon receipt of votes from 50% or more of CoC Governance Board members, a simple majority of votes in favor of a given voting item will constitute passage of that item.
 Proxy designation is not allowable for electronic voting.